-- ▷ Only lift the shipping pallet as high as absolutely necessary for the transport. - Transport the shipping pallet as close as possible to the intended location. - \triangleright Set the shipping pallet down carefully. - ✓ Machine is transported.
+- ▷ Only lift the transport pallet as high as absolutely necessary for the transport. - > Transport the transport pallet as close as possible to the intended location. - \triangleright Set the transport pallet down carefully. - ✓ Machine is transported.

 6.4 Interim storage of the machine